 But considering that over 33% of Americans do not have dental coverage, it means that there is a wide population of people who do not have access to important care.
 And needing to pay out of pocket for procedures like crowns can be completely inaccessible.

-Flossy can connect you with a low-cost dental professional to make getting a dental crown as cost-effective as possible.
-And don’t worry — all of the providers in our network are vetted against a set of rigorous criteria, so you can rest assured that you’re getting the best quality care despite the low prices.
+Flossy can connect you with a high quality dental professional to make getting a dental crown as cost-effective as possible.
+And don’t worry — all of the providers in our network are vetted against a set of rigorous criteria.

 The best way to see the difference is to try it for yourself.
 Find a dentist near you today and get the dental care you’ve been waiting for.